Notre Dame Law School graduates have a strong record of securing judicial clerkships.

 4th in Federal Clerkships

-- About 9% of our 2021 graduates entered federal clerkships upon graduation — the 12th highest rate in the nation, according to American Bar Association data.
+- Over 15% of our 2022 graduates entered federal clerkships upon graduation — the 4th highest rate in the nation, according to American Bar Association data.

 5th in Supreme Court Clerkships

 - From the years 2017 to 2021, Notre Dame Law School tied for 5th in the nation for graduates securing Supreme Court clerkships, according to University of Chicago Law Professor Brian Leiter's Law School Reports.

 - More than one-third of the Law School's tenure-track faculty members (14 out of 40) have clerked at the U.S. Supreme Court.
 No other law school has a higher proportion of former Supreme Court clerks on faculty.

 - Overall, 70% of our tenure-track faculty members have clerked for a federal district or appellate court, while others have clerked for bodies such as the Supreme Court of Canada, the Iran-U.S. Claims Tribunal, and the Supreme Court of the Federated States of Micronesia.

 - Hon.
 Kenneth Ripple has been a sitting judge on the U.S. Court of Appeals for the Seventh Circuit since 1985 and a member of the Notre Dame Law School faculty since 1976.

 - Hon.
 Amy Coney Barrett, a 1997 graduate of the Law School who joined the faculty in 2002, was appointed as an associate justice of the U.S. Supreme Court in 2020.
 Justice Barrett returned to Notre Dame in fall 2021 and fall 2022 to teach a one-week course on statutory interpretation to a small group of third-year law students.
-She also delivered the keynote at the Notre Dame Law Review’s 2022 Federal Courts Symposium.
+She also delivered the keynote at the Notre Dame Law Review’s 2022 Federal Courts Symposium and served as a judge for the Law School’s 2023 Moot Court Showcase Argument.